rubyreferences/rubyref/intermediate/parsed/lib/scanf/Scanf.md

 returned as an array.

 The format string may also contain characters other than those in the conversion specifiers.
-Whitespace (blanks, tabs, or newlines) in the format string matches any amount of whitespace, including none, in the input.
+White space (blanks, tabs, or newlines) in the format string matches any amount of white space, including none, in the input.
 Everything else matches only itself.

 Scanning stops, and scanf returns, when any input character fails to match the